datacamp/community-courses-education-data-analysis-primer-r-dplyr-and-plotly/chapter2.md

 ```

 --- type:NormalExercise lang:r xp:100 skills:1 key:dc9f2c11f7
-## An interactive world map
+## An interactive airport map

 Ever wonder how some data scientists make these beautiful geographical maps?
 This exercise shows you how they do it.

-A choropleth map provides an easy way to visualize how a measurement varies across a geographic area or the level of variability within a region.
+A map provides an easy way to visualize how a measurement varies across a geographic area or the level of variability within a region.
 An example of such a map is provided on the right.
-Run the code and you will see a map of the USA showing the 2011 US Agriculture Exports by State.
-Hover over each state to see the export value per state in Millions USD.
+Run the code and you will see a map of the USA showing the most trafficked airports.
+Hover over each block to see the name of the airport, city, state and number of arrivals.

 Let's highlight the most important pieces in the code:

-- The `locations` argument sets the geographic locations corresponding to each value in `z`.
-- `locationmode` determines the set of locations used to match entries in `locations` to regions on the map.
-In this case `USA-states`.
+- In `geo` you set the reference between the provided geospatial coordinates and a geographic map (e.g. `usa`)
+- To the `lat` and `lon` arguments your provide information regarding the latitude and longitude of the airports locations.
+- With `add_markers()` you can add trace(s) to a plotly visualization
 - In `layout()` you modify the layout of a plotly visualization.
-For example, with `geo` you tell plotly to only show the `usa` map (remove `geo` and you will have a map of the world).
+For example, with `title` you tell plotly what title you want to appear above your plot.

 *** =instructions
-- Based on the US Agriculture Exports choropleth map code, create a choropleth map showing the 2014 global GDP (`world_gdp_2014`) for each country.
-The column of interest is `GDP..BILLIONS`.
+- Based on the code of the "Most trafficked US airports map", create a `world` map that maps all commercial airports in the world (`airports`).
-- For a map of the world, the `locationmode` is `"g"`.
+- For a map of the world, the `scope` is the `world`.
+- Each airport should be represented by a circle and on hover you should see the `AirportID`, `City` and `Country` of that aiport.
+The color of the circle should depend on the country.

 *** =hint
 - To set the `locations` arguments use `locations = world_gdp_2014$CODE`.